fbpx

 Coaches: Frederik De Bleser, Werner Van dermeersch

-5. Jewelry context
+5. Jewellery context

-In your artistic practice, you will investigate the specificity of jewelry.
+In your artistic practice, you will investigate the specificity of jewellery.
 You do this through a process-oriented way of working where research and experimentation are sources of inspiration.
 Analysis and reflection, the further development of practical skills and the theoretical discourse on what is alive within the field, contribute to the development of your own research methodology.
 An articulated, multidisciplinary elaboration is encouraged as a result.
 In addition, you determine in which cultural- social environment your jewelry and objects function and you know how to capture the references from which this specific context derives its meaning.

 In preparation for your master project, you will have the opportunity in the premaster studio to optimize the content of your artistic practice as well as to continue your experimentation with materials and techniques.
 You will receive close guidance in this, while at the same time you will be given the space to initiate work around a theme or research of your own choice.